-Some evidences shown that keto genic diet reduces seizure frequency by more than 50 percent in ½ of the patients who try it and by more than 90 percent in a 1/3 of patients.
-Though, three quarters of the children who respond within 2-week.
-Many experts recommend a trial of a least 3-month before assuming it bas been ineffective.
+Some evidence shown that the ketogenic diet reduces seizure frequency by more than 50 per cent in ½ of the patients who try it and by more than 90 per cent in a 1/3 of patients.
+Though, three-quarters of the children who respond within 2-week.
+Many experts recommend a trial of the least 3-month before assuming it has been ineffective.

 - Ketogenic diet benefits at a glance.